Neelakurinji Blooming Season

 A Rare Natural Sight

 The valleys and rolling hills of Munnar are bathed in blue light during the blooming of the Neelakurinji flowers which is a magnificent sight.
 There is no doubt that this is the best time to visit the enchanting hill station of Munnar.
 The mass blooming of these flowers occurs only once in twelve years and Munnar is going to welcome everybody to enjoy this unique view after a gap of 12 years.
 The hills of Munnar burst into an eye-catching sea of blue every twelve years.
 Many nature lovers visit this hill station during the blooming of these flowers which is rare natural sight.
-It is the time when 40 odd varieties of Neelakurinji flowers blossoms in all its magnificence.
+It is the time when 40-odd varieties of Neelakurinji flowers blossom in all their magnificence.
 People from across the globe visit Munnar to enjoy this unique spectacle.

 How To Reach Munnar

 If you plan to visit Munnar during the blooming season of Neelakurinji, it is wise to make the accommodation arrangements for a hassle-free trip.
-The flowering season of these plants is a much- anticipated event in the state that truly promotes tourism.
+The flowering season of these plants is a much-anticipated event in the state that truly promotes tourism.
 The hotels and resorts in the state are expected to be booked fully even several months before the flowering begins.
 So, plan your trip before it is too late.
 The nearest railway station to reach Munnar is Angamaly which is around 140 kilometers away.
 The Ernakulam railway station is approximately at a distance of 145 kilometers.
 The nearest Cochin International Airport is about 140 kilometers away from this hill station.

 When to WatchJuly-October